 Ways that Faith Comes by Hearing

 There are many ways for us to spread the gospel so that others may come to faith by hearing it just as we did.
 Our life itself can be a huge testimony of His unwavering grace and His never-ending love.
-There are so many lost souls that have never heard about God or His Word.
+There are so many lost souls who have never heard about God or His Word.

 We all have the opportunity to be able to share the truth and our testimony with others.
 God gives us divine times and places with people in our lives just for that purpose.
 It is truly remarkable to see God’s handiwork especially when he aligns us at the right time and place to fulfill His will for our life.